sharronesofer/visual_dm/docs/design-system.md

 ## Accessibility
 - All color pairs must meet WCAG AA/AAA contrast for text.
 - Use provided helper methods to validate at runtime.
+- Colorblind mode and scaling are managed via AccessibilitySettingsPanel.
-- Test theme switching and token application in PlayMode tests.
+- Test theme switching, colorblind mode, and scaling in PlayMode tests.